 Maitland Chambers operates an Equality and Diversity policy, further details of which can be found by clicking here.
 We therefore encourage applications for mini-pupillages from people from all sections of society.

-Our mini-pupillages are unfunded, however, mini-pupils will be able to claim reasonable travel expenses on production (on the day of the mini-pupillage) of proof of the expense, up to a maximum of £50.
+Our mini-pupillages are unfunded, however, mini-pupils will be able to claim reasonable travel expenses on production of proof of the expense, up to a maximum of £50.